mfrontz/i501-final/README.md

 - Pandas and Numpy functions are used for data manipulation in the app
 - Plotly Express is used for producing the data visualizations in the app
 - Streamlit Community Cloud is used to host the app
+- Backblaze is used to store the dataset used in the app

 ## Ethical Concerns